The Average Atomic Mass Of An Element Is

 Understanding Atomic Mass

 Atomic mass, often confused with mass number, refers to the mass of a single atom.
-However, elements in nature exist as a mixture of isotopes, which are atoms of the same element with different numbers of neutrons.
+Still, elements in nature exist as a mixture of isotopes, which are atoms of the same element with different numbers of neutrons.
 This variation in neutron number leads to differences in mass among isotopes.

 Isotopes and Their Significance